1974 Born in Kanagawa, Japan

 Artist’s statement

-My work explores "control" as a fundamental human desire.
-Whether consciously or unconsciously, we harbor an impulse to control everything that surrounds us—nature, life, others.
-But what does this desire ultimately bring us?
+My work explores the fundamental human desire for "control."
+Consciously or unconsciously, we all have the impulse to control everything around us, including nature, life, and others.
+But what does this desire ultimately bring?

-My artistic influences are diverse.
-Various cultural elements are reflected in my work—from the flatness of ukiyo-e to Western classical art, science fiction anime, and contemporary dance.
-The waves in "WAVE" evoke Katsushika Hokusai, while the bubbles in "BREATH" suggest cosmic space.
-These are attempts to carry forward Japanese visual language into the contemporary era.
+Artistic influences are diverse.
+Various cultural elements such as the flatness of ukiyo-e, Western classical art, science fiction anime, and contemporary dance are reflected in the works.
+The waves in "WAVE" evoke Hokusai, and the bubbles in "BREATH" suggest the universe.
+These are also attempts to inherit the Japanese visual language in the present.

-Growing up in the Japanese archipelago, with its volcanoes and frequent earthquakes, cultivated a deep awe for nature's power.
-In Shinto worldview, death is part of nature's cycle, fluid like water.
-This philosophy underlies my artistic practice, which fuses technology with tradition.
+The experience of growing up in the Japanese archipelago, with its many volcanoes and earthquakes, fostered a deep sense of awe for the power of nature.
+In the Shinto worldview, death is part of the fluid cycle of nature, like water.
+This philosophy underlies my art-making, which fuses technology and tradition.
+Collaborations with excellent dancers and athletes become powerful metaphors expressing the dynamism of life and the strength and fragility of human beings.

-Just as the world is composed of yin and yang, control also has two aspects—domination and coexistence.
-Humanity seeks to dominate nature, yet also possesses the wisdom to coexist with it—how should we, who possess this duality, find balance?
+Just as this world is composed of yin and yang, control also has the dual nature of domination and coexistence.
+We humans, who try to dominate nature and possess the wisdom to coexist with it, how should we strike a balance with these two aspects?

-My work questions human existence through water's essence.
-It is an interplay of life and death, creation and destruction, control and release.
-It is precisely because death is certain that life shines so brightly.
-Through photography, I continue to question the deeper meaning of existence that we tend to overlook in our daily lives.
+My work questions human existence through the essence of water.
+It is the interaction of life and death, creation and destruction, control and liberation.
+It is precisely because certain death exists that life shines brightly.
+I want to continue asking questions, through photography, about the deep meaning of existence that we tend to overlook in our daily lives.

 私の作品は、「コントロール」という人間の根源的な欲望を探求します。